NVIDIA/earth2mip/README.md

 More importantly Earth-2 MIP aspires to facilitate exploration and collaboration within the climate research community to evaluate the potential of AI models in climate and weather simulations.

+Please see the [documentation page](https://nvidia.github.io/earth2mip/) for in depth information about Earth-2 MIP, functionality, APIs, etc.

 ## Communication